elypia/open-agreements/src/open-copyright-transfer-agreement-1.0.md

 Intellectual Property for future work.

 ## Signing
+### Intellectual Property
+* [List of Intellectual Property]

+Please indicate which party populated the Intellectual Property (“Intellectual Property”) area:

+[ ] Beneficiary
+[ ] Author(s)

 ### Beneficiary
-If the beneficiary is an organization, the organization name (O) should be specified and the beneficiary name and signature shall refer to who has the right to, and is acting on behalf of the organization.
+If the beneficiary is an organization, the organization name (O) should be specified, and the beneficiary name and signature shall refer to who has the right to, and is acting on behalf of the organization.
 The beneficiary should add their name (N), position (P) if they are acting on behalf of an organization. and signature (S)

 O: [Organization Name]
 N: [Name]
 P: [Position]
 S: [Signature]

 ### Authors
+If any author(s) are organizations, the organization name (O) should be specified, and the author name, email, and signature shall refer to who has the right to, and is acting on behalf of the organization.
 Each author should add their name (N), email address (E), and signature (S).
 Append entries as required by the number of Authors.

+O: [Organization Name]
 N: [Name]
 E: [Email]
 S: [Signature]

-Date: [YYYY-MM-DD]
+Date: [yyyy-MM-DD]

-Intellectual Property:
-* [List of Intellectual Property]